-The reference person is weighted based on gender and age.
-The International Commission on Radiation Protection Publication 89, (ICRP 2002) groups these ages as: Infant (0 years), 1 year, 5 years, 10 years, 15 years, and Adult (17 years and older).
-The reference person accounts for the fact that younger people are generally more sensitive to radioactivity than older people.
+The SRS representative person falls at the 95th percentile (or the upper tail) of national and regional data for a particular exposure factor from the U.S. Environmental Protection Agency's (EPA's) Exposure Factors Handbook, 2011 Edition (EPA 2011) and recently updated chapters (EPA 2018a, 2018b, 2018c, 2019a, 2019b).
 SRS also developed human usage parameters at the 50th percentile for calculating dose to a "typical" person when determining population doses.
 The SRS report Site-Specific Reference Person Parameters and Derived Concentration Standards for SRS (Stone and Jannik 2013) documents SRS-specific reference and typical person usage parameters.
 The SRS report Land and Water Use Characteristics and Human Health Input Parameters for Use in Environmental Dosimetry and Risk Assessments at the Savannah River Site (Stagich 2021) documents all other applicable land- and water-use parameters in the dose calculations.
 These parameters include local characteristics of food production, river recreational activities, and other human usage parameters required in SRS models to calculate radiation dose exposure.